Empowering students to make new friends by simplifying the process of reaching out

 Jan — Mar 2020

-How might we simplify the process of making new friends for postsecondary students and encourage them to reach out?
+How might we simplify the process of reaching out for postsecondary students to empower them to make new friends?

-Befriend is a social application that aims to combat one of the biggest challenges in making new friends—reaching out.
-Geared specifically for on-campus use, students can get to know other classmates through their profiles, request seating or study partners, and easily engage in conversations.
+Befriend is a social app that aims to tackle one of the biggest challenges in making new friends—reaching out.
+Geared for use on-campus, students can get to know other classmates, request their next seating or study buddies, and easily engage in conversations.
 With Befriend, students form connections that are truly meaningful.

 The Befriend onboarding process helps you setup your initial search preferences and start using the app with ease.
 This includes a friendly tutorial and preliminary room size selection, as Befriend uses geolocation services to scan for user profiles nearby.